 Main Points Discussed:

 The data has been provided by Department of Energy and Environmental Protection (DEEP), State of Connecticut.
-Environmental Protection Agency or EPA is responsible for controlling storm water discharges from industrial facilities and municipalities.
-For each industry, mandatory checks happen at regular interval within the first few weeks of the storm and based on the quality of the discharge, a permit is issued/maintained by the industry.
-Several metrics are recorded during this checks including amount of oil and grease in the sample discharge, total amount of Phosphorus, total nitrate content, sample pH balance to ensure the acidity of the discharge is within allowed limits.
-This is impactful to society as the discharges drain into ponds, creeks, rivers nearby to the location of the industry.
+DEEP (authority for state regulation is devolved from Federal Clean Water Act statute) is responsible for controlling storm water discharges from industrial facilities and municipalities.
+For each industry, mandatory monitoring happens at regular intervals (per permit requirements) within the first few days of the storm.
+The permittees report the water quality test results from the monitoring to the DEEP as required to meet the SW permit.
+Several water quality parameters are recorded during this monitoring (as specified by permit) including amount of oil and grease in the sample discharge, total amount of Phosphorus, total nitrate content, sample pH balance to ensure the acidity of the discharge is within allowed limits, etc. The quality of SW runoff is important to society as the discharges drain into ponds, creeks, rivers nearby to the location of the industry and have the potential to diminish water quality of those receiving streams.

 The data records all industries in each of the 169 towns of the state of Connecticut starting from 1996 up to 2013.
-During this time period, each industry have undergone these checks.
-Some were within the limits where as others have tried to improve the quality of discharge.
-The data records all the relevant metrics along with geo-specific information such as size of the municipality, draining source etc.
+Including in the data are results of periodic stormwater quality monitoring (parameters described above) that are required to be reported (as specified in the permits).
+The permit requirements state benchmark values for each parameter (see parameter_limits_requirements_timeline_SIC_codes.xlsx) and it appears some reported values were within the limits where as others are in excess.
+According to the permit requirements, individual industries who exceed benchmark limits are mandated to improve the quality of discharge.
+Whether or not this actually happens is unknown at this time.
+The data records all the relevant metrics along with geo-specific information such as size of the municipality, receiving water, etc.

 Christine is primarily interested to find: